There are many great spots on Maui but here are my favorite spots.

 5) Respect the land and tips!

-1) Blow hole but tough terrain with rocks down hill but a beautiful view of cliffs and ocean.
-Park your car on the street.
+1) Blow hole with tough terrain, rocks downhill, beautiful view of cliffs and ocean.
+Park on street.
 No restroom.
-DO NOT get near the hole!!
-It will suck you in!!!
+Caution: Stay away from the hole to avoid danger.

-2) Honolua Bay and snorkeling on west side.
-Beautiful rainforest 1/4 walk to the bay.
-It has portable restrooms near the street.
-Park your car on the street at a designated area.
+2) Visit Honolua Bay on the west side for beautiful rainforest and snorkeling.
+Convenient portable restrooms are available near the street.
+Park your car in the designated area.

 3) Dragon's teeth near Ironwood beach.
-The parking is near by Ironwood parking as well.
-A short hike and follow the path.
-Do not walk on the golf course.
-No restroom.
+Parking is nearby at Ironwood parking.
+Short hike along the path.
+Avoid walking on the golf course.
+No restroom available.

 4) Beautiful beaches on west Maui (From north to south):

-b) Ironwood beach with cliffs and a beach right next to it.
-It’s quite windy at times.
-No restroom and a small parking lot.
-If full, park at Dragon’s teeth parking lot and walk over.
+Ironwood beach with cliffs and a beach next to it.
+Windy at times.
+No restroom, small parking lot.
+If full, park at Dragon’s teeth lot and walk over.

 2) Beautiful beaches along south side.
 Here are my favorites:

-b) Big beach is right on north of Makena Cove.
-It's a beautiful big beach.
-It has only portable restrooms.
-Very strong waves here so be cautious.
+Big beach is located north of Makena Cove.
+It is a beautiful large beach with only portable restrooms.
+Exercise caution due to very strong waves.

-c) Charley Young Park beach with beautiful lava rocks formation, palm trees, and a beach right next to it.
-It has a public parking lot.
-No restroom but has water to wash your feet and shower.
+Charley Young Park beach features beautiful lava rock formations, palm trees, and a nearby beach.
+It offers a public parking lot and water for washing feet and showering.

 North West Mountain:

-2) IAO valley is further pass Kepaniwai at the end road.
-It’s famous for the needle hill and historic about a victory of King Kamehameha.
-1/4 mile trail to see the needle.
-If you take another direction inside IAO, you will see the stream and hiking about 1-2 miles up the stream.
-You can swim in the stream as well.
-You will see green lush beautiful forest.
+2) IAO Valley, located past Kepaniwai at the end of the road, is famous for the Needle hill and the historic victory of King Kamehameha.
+Visitors can take a 1/4 mile trail to see the Needle or hike 1-2 miles up the stream to enjoy swimming in the lush green forest.

-East side (Road to Hana): Not recommended if you are easily getting motion sickness.
-It’s about 750+ constant curves.
-Take motion sickness pills if you can.
+East side (Road to Hana): Not recommended if you are prone to motion sickness.
+There are over 750 constant curves.
+Consider taking motion sickness pills.

 1) Paia town, Paia secret beach and Baldwin park beach.
 It's a small town and two nice beaches close by.
 Paia town is a must visit and walk around.